 In childhood, a secure relationship between carer and child is described as playful, interactive, flexible and sensitive.
 Bad feelings are quickly and appropriately soothed and good feelings like fun, excitement and novelty are prevalent, alongside comfort, relief and shelter.
 If this secure foundation was experienced often enough (no-one had these all the time) when we were children, we carry this through into adulthood.
 Tatkin calls these people an anchor.

 It is a fact that not all of us had secure experiences in early childhoods.
 This could be because we had caregivers who weren’t always available, dependent or consistent.
 Or maybe one or the other of our caregivers valued other things more than relationship with us, like independence, money, performance, intelligence, beauty, obedience, privacy or loyalty.
-When this happens, it’s not necessarily by choice, but due to life circumstances.
+It’s not necessarily by choice, but due to life circumstances.
 A caregiver may have been physically or mentally unwell, had their own unresolved losses or trauma or they may have been immature.

 These and many other factors can interfere with a child’s sense of security.
 If this happened to us, as adults we approach relationships with an underlying insecure sense.
 This can lead us to avoid too much contact and tend to want to keep to ourselves, due to a sense of being an island in the ocean of humanity.
 Or it can lead us to feel ambivalent about getting close to others, rendering us more like a wave in the ocean.

-An anchor doesn’t always partner up with another anchor.
-They can pair up with an island or a wave.
-These pairings can often end up with the other partner becoming more like an anchor.
-Anchors can influence non-anchors to becoming anchors themselves.
-Naturally, the opposite can occur.
-An island or a wave can influence an anchor to become more insecure.
 By understanding how you and your partner are biologically wired, treating this with respect and building trust between the two of you, waves and islands can also influence each other to become more anchor-like by creating a secure relationship where each knows where the other stands.